Sri Lankan rupee slips on seasonal importer dollar demand

 DHAKA, Jan 29 Bangladesh's central bank kept its key policy interest rates unchanged on Sunday, citing overall macroeconomic stability and a steady inflation outlook.

-COLOMBO, Sept 26 The Sri Lankan rupee ended weaker on Monday as seasonal demand for dollar from importers exceeded sales by exporters and banks, dealers said.
+COLOMBO, Sept 26 The Sri Lankan rupee edged down on Monday as seasonal demand for dollar from importers outpaced sales by exporters and banks, dealers said.

+Rupee forwards were actively traded on Monday in the absence of active spot trading.

 "We see some usual seasonal importer demand coming into the market and the market expects the rupee to be under downward pressure until December," a currency dealer said, asking not to be named.